twobitcircus/rpi-build-and-boot/README.md

     cd /opt/openframeworks/apps/myApps/emptyExample
     bin/emptyExample

 Note: If you find yourself running out of disk space you might consider removing several large packages that are installed by default on the [2014-06-20-wheezy-raspbian](http://downloads.raspberrypi.org/raspbian_latest) image.
-To do this, ssh into the pi (`vagrant ssh` and then `ssh pi@10.0.0.101`) and then issue the command `sudo apt-get remove wolfram-engine squeak-vm scratch && sudo apt-get autoremove`.
+To do this, ssh into the pi (`vagrant ssh` and then `ssh pi@10.0.0.101`) and then issue the command `sudo apt-get remove wolfram-engine squeak-vm scratch`.
 This should free up about 500MB.

 # Here's where it gets interesting